garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Task Order.md

 - If you have multiple tasks, or a task has subtasks that can be done in different orders, then you must consider task order
-- What differences could you expect
+- What differences could you expect between
+	- Participants always doing task A